 - 1. All curricula are in line with set goals and objectives. - 2.
 Modularized credit valued course unit system - 3.
-Provision of an alternate pathway to any student to enter a Degree Program with Zoology through a Foundation Course - 4.
+Provision of an alternate pathway to any student to enter a Degree - Program with Zoology through a Foundation Course - 4.
 Contents of courses have adequate breadth and depth - 5.
 Flexibility in the choice of course modules - 6.
 Opportunities to develop subject related skills and interpersonal skills - 7.
 Opportunities for employed persons to acquire knowledge in specific fields they aspire through the "Stand alone courses" - 8.
 Course Development committees

-- 1. Students, alumni, potential employers and experts in the relevant fields are not consulted in revising the curricula. - 2.
-Limited number of optional course units in the undergraduate program - 3.
+- 1. Limited number of optional course units in the undergraduate program - 2.
 Some courses need to be revised